-- Except as permitted by sentence (3), a barrier free path of travel from the entrances required by sentences 3.8.1.2.
-(1) and (3) to be barrier free shall be provided, - (a) throughout the entrance storey, - (b) except as permitted by sentence (2), to and throughout all normally occupied floor areas and rooftop amenity spaces, and - (c) throughout all normally occupied floor areas and rooftop amenity spaces that, - I. are exempt from the application of Clause (b), and - are served by a passenger elevator, escalator, inclined moving walk, or other platform equipped passenger elevating device. - (2) A barrier free path of travel described in Clause(1)(b) is not required to extend, - (a) to floor areas or portions of floor areas containing a Group B, Division 2 or 3 occupancy that are not required by Article 3.5.2.1. to be connected by a ramp or served by an elevator, - (b) to Group C or Group D occupancies that are in floor areas in a building that, - I. is three or fewer storeys in building height, - II. has a building area not exceeding 600 m2, - (c) to Group F, Division 2 or 3 occupancies that are not required by sentence 3.8.2.2.
-(1) to be served by an elevator, - (d) to portions of restaurants and licensed beverage establishments where the same amenities and uses are provided on other floor areas that have a barrier free path of travel, or - (e) to portions of child care facilities that have all entrance doors at floor level that do not have a barrier free path of travel.
+(1) Except as permitted by sentence (3), a barrier-free path of travel from the entrances required by Sentences 3.8.1.2.
+(1) and (2) to be barrier-free shall be provided

+(a) throughout the entrance storey,

+(b) within all normally occupied floor areas and rooftop amenity spaces, unless as permitted by Sentence (2).

+(See Note A-3.8.2.1.(1)(b)) (See Article 3.3.1.7. for additional requirements regarding floor areas above or below the first storey to which a barrier-free path of travel is required).

+(See Note A.3.8.2.1.(1))

+(2) A barrier-free path of travel described in Clause (1)(b) is not required to extend

+(a) to floor areas or portions of floor areas containing a Group B, Division 2 or 3 occupancy that are not required by Article 3.5.2.1. to be connected by a ramp or served by an elevator,

+(b) to floor areas containing Group C or Group D occupancies that are located in a building that,

+(i) is three or fewer storeys in building height, and

+(ii) has a building area not exceeding 600 m2,

+(See Note A.3.8.2.1.(2)(b))

+(c) to portions of restaurants and licensed beverage establishments where the same amenities and uses are provided on other floor areas that have a barrier-free path of travel, or

+Builder Tip Issue No: 26 January 1, 2025 Updated to 2024 OBC

+(d) to portions of child care facilities that have all entrance doors at floor levels that do not have a barrier-free path of travel.

+(See Note A-3.8.2.1.(2))

-- (3) A barrier free path of travel described in sentences(1) is not required to extend, - (a) Into service rooms - (b) Into elevator machine rooms - (c) Into janitors' rooms - (d) Into service spaces - (e) Into crawl spaces - (f) Into attic or roof spaces - (g) Into high hazard industrial occupancies, - (h) To portions of a floor area with fixed seats in an assembly occupancy where these portions are not part of the barrier free path of travel to, - I. Spaces designated for wheel chair use - II.
-Seats designated for adaptable seating, or - III.
-Spaces for the storage of wheelchairs and mobility assistive devices, - to suites of residential occupancy that are in storeys other than the entrance storey and that have all entrance doors at floor levels that are not required to have a barrier free path of travel, - (j) except as required by sentence (5), on the inside of a suite of residential occupancy, or - (k) to portions of a floor area that are not at the same level as the entry level, provided amenities and uses provided on any raised or sunken level are accessible on the entry level by means of a barrier free path of travel.
+- (3) A barrier-free path of travel described in sentences (1) is not required

+- (a) into service rooms,

+- (b) into elevator machine rooms,

+- (c) into janitors' rooms,

+- (d) into service spaces,

+- (e) into crawl spaces,

+- (f) into attic or roof spaces,

+- (g) into high hazard industrial occupancies,

+(h) within portions of a floor area with fixed seats in an assembly occupancy where these portions are not part of the barrier-free path of travel to

+- (i) spaces designated for wheel chair use, - (ii) seats designated for adaptable seating, or - (iii) spaces for the storage of wheelchairs and mobility assistive devices,

+(i) to suites of residential occupancy that are in storeys other than the entrance storey and that have all entrance doors at floor levels that are not required to have a barrier- free path of travel,

+(j) except as required by sentence (5), on the inside of a suite of residential occupancy,

+(k) to portions of a floor area that are not at the same level as the entry level, provided amenities and uses provided on any raised or sunken level are accessible on the entry level by means of a barrier-free path of travel.

+(I) within a parking level with no barrier-free parking spaces, or

+(m) to the floor level above or below the entrance level in building smore than 2 storeys in building height or in 2-storey suites, unless the floor level above or below

+(i) is served by a passenger elevator, a platform-equipped passengerelevating device, an escalator or an inclined moving walk, (ii) is 600 m2 or more in floor area,

+(iii) contains facilities that are not contained on the entrance level, but that are integral to the principal function of the entrance level, or

+(iv) contains an assembly occupancy more than 100 m2 in floor area.

+(See Note A-3.8.2.1.(3)(m))

+(See Note A-3.8.2.1.(3))